 It may share similar proportions to the RAV4 but the two look and feel completely different.
 The RAV4 gives off a rugged, adventurous personality while the Venza looks more sleek and sophisticated.
 We think the Venza will appeal to a former Lexus owner who is ready to downsize and save a bit on their monthly payment.
 In fact, the current Lexus NX Hybrid is so in need of a refresh, we'd actually suggest the Venza over it, no questions asked.
 The Venza is not so much a rival for mainstream midsize SUVs, it's a question of whether the Lexus badge is actually worth as much at the moment.
 If you are currently shopping for a Lexus crossover, you may want to run across the street to check out a Venza first.

-Pricing for the 2021 Venza starts at $32,470 in LE guise, putting it approximately $4,000 over the base price of a RAV4 Hybrid.
-Stepping up to the XLE grades costs $36,000 even while the top Limited grade starts at $39,800.
+The 2021 Toyota Venza's price starts at $36,470 in LE guise, putting it approximately $4,000 over the MSRP of a RAV4 Hybrid.
+Stepping up to the XLE grades costs $36,000 even while the top-tier Limited is priced at $39,800.
 Fully-equipped, the Venza Limited tops out around $42,000, making it a little over $2,000 more than the most well-optioned RAV4 Hybrid.
-So if you are opting for the most highly-equipped RAV4 Hybrid, it could be worth it to step up to the Venza so long as you are willing to sacrifice cargo capacity for a more luxurious interior.
+So if you are opting for the top-spec RAV4 Hybrid, it could be worth it to step up to the Venza so long as you are willing to sacrifice cargo capacity for a more luxurious interior.

-The Toyota Venza range is divided into three trims: LE, XLE, and Limited.
+Three trims make up the range of Toyota Venza models: LE, XLE, and Limited.
 All are powered by a 219-horsepower hybrid powertrain that combines a 2.5-liter four-cylinder gas engine with three electric motors.
 A continuously variable transmission directs power to all four wheels.

 On the base LE, the Venza is equipped with 18-inch alloy wheels, LED headlights and taillights, a hands-free power liftgate, power-folding mirrors, and a black rear spoiler.
 Inside, an eight-inch touchscreen infotainment system is hooked up to a six-speaker sound system.
 Other highlights are blind-spot monitoring, rear cross-traffic alert, lane tracing assist, and an eight-way power driver's seat.